 Well, they were pretty banged up but they were structurally sound.

 We ground off some paint and profiled the smoother parts with a 4" handheld grinder.
 The rest of the stairs we used a high velocity pressure washer to clean and profile the concrete.

-We re-formed the stair treads, applied the overlay product in multiple applications and the end product was a new set of stairs at about 1/5 the cost of replacing them.
+We re-formed the stair treads, applied the concrete overlay product in multiple applications and the end product was a new set of stairs at about 1/5 the cost of replacing them.

 The overlay material was a total of 1/4 inch thick over an old concrete floor.

-We resurfaced the concrete with our overlay, stamped a cobblestone pattern into it, and pitched the overlay away from the house to shed water.
+We resurfaced the concrete with our overlay, stamped a cobblestone pattern into it, and sloped the overlay away from the house to shed water.

 A spray down or sprayed on concrete overlay is great when you need some texture on the surface for slip-resistance or if you use a stencil to create a pattern like the one below.

-On this patio, I repaired the small cracks, lightly ground the surface, applied the overlay with a hand trowel at about 1/16 inch thick, then dragged a broom across the overlay to give it a broomed finished look.
+On this patio, I repaired the small cracks, lightly ground the surface, applied the overlay with a hand trowel at about 1/16 inch thick, then dragged a broom across the overlay to give it a broom finished look.

 As you can see, concrete overlays can be used for many kinds of projects.